 The GST Revolution

 The Goods and Services Tax, implemented in 2017, replaced a patchwork of state and federal taxes with a unified system.
 Despite rocky implementation, GST collections have grown consistently and now exceed projections, indicating broader economic formalization.
+For more on this, see The Most Important Political Issues Shaping 2026.

 Digital network visualization representing technology infrastructure